 Recommended by Vicky from Buddy The Traveling Monkey

 Cusco is often a city that is visited quickly; it’s a stop on the way to Machu Picchu.
 But Cusco itself is a beautiful city with lots to do and eat.
-We think one of the best things to do in Cusco is eat like the locals, and that means eating cuy (guinea pig).
+One of the best things to do in Cusco is eating like the locals, which means eating cuy (guinea pig).

 A lot of people make a face at the thought of eating a guinea pig.
 Even if they’re not a vegan or vegetarian, many people don’t like the idea of eating something they might have had as a pet.